ncbi/blast_plus_docs/README.md

 * Click the blue “Create” button.
 This will create and start the VM.

 *Please note: Creating a VM in the same region as storage can provide better performance.
-We recommend creating a VM in the us-east4 region.*

-*Please note: if you have a job that will take several hours, but less than 24 hours, you can potentially take advantage of [preemptible VMs.](https://cloud.google.com/compute/docs/instances/preemptible)*
+We recommend creating a VM in the us-east4 region.
+If you have a job that will take several hours, but less than 24 hours, you can potentially take advantage of [preemptible VMs.](https://cloud.google.com/compute/docs/instances/preemptible)*

 Detailed instructions for creating a GCP account and launching a VM can be found [here.](https://cloud.google.com/compute/docs/quickstart-linux)